Second Philippine Republic: Independence

 Before the formation of the Preparatory Commission, the Japanese gave an option to put the Philippines under the dictatorship of Artemio Ricarte, whom the Japanese returned from Yokohama to help bolster their propaganda movement.
 However, the Philippine Executive Commission refused this option and chose to make the Philippines a republic instead.
 During his first visit to the Philippines on May 6, 1943, Prime Minister Hideki Tōjō promised to return independence to the Philippines as part of its propaganda of Pan-Asianism (Asia for the Asians).

 This prompted the KALIBAPI to create the Preparatory Committee for Philippine Independence on June 19, 1943.
 A draft constitution was formed by the Preparatory Commission for Independence, consisting of 20 members from the KALIBAPI.
 The Preparatory Commission, led by José P. Laurel, presented its draft Constitution on September 4, 1943, and three days later, the KALIBAPI general assembly ratified the draft Constitution.

 By September 20, 1943, the KALIBAPI's representative groups in the country's provinces and cities elected from among themselves fifty-four members of the Philippine National Assembly, the legislature of the country, with fifty-four governors and city mayors as ex-officio members.

 Preparatory Commission for Independence Chairman Jose P. Laurel addresses a public gathering; youths march to celebrate the signing of a draft constitution in the Philippines.

 Three days after establishing the National Assembly, its inaugural session was held at the pre-war Legislative Building and it elected by majority Benigno S. Aquino as its first Speaker and José P. Laurel as President of the Republic of the Philippines, who was inaugurated on October 14, 1943, at the foundation of the Republic, the Legislative Building.
 Former President Emilio Aguinaldo and General Artemio Ricarte raised the Philippine flag, the same one used during the Philippine–American War which featured an anthropomorphic sun, during the inauguration.
 This was the first time since the Japanese occupation that the flag was displayed and the anthem played.

 On the same day, a Pact of Alliance was signed between the new Republic and the Japanese government that was ratified two days later by the National Assembly.

 Aguinaldo's flag which was briefly used as the de facto flag of the Second Republic in 1943.

 On December 13, 1943, a version of the Philippine flag with no markings on the sun was adopted as the Second Republic's flag through Executive Order 17.
-On September 23, 1944 at 10:00 in the morning, President Laurel proclaimed that a state of war existed between the Philippine Republic and both the United States of America and the United Kingdom of Great Britain and Northern Ireland.
+On September 23, 1944, at 10:00 in the morning, President Laurel proclaimed that a state of war existed between the Philippine Republic and both the United States of America and the United Kingdom of Great Britain and Northern Ireland.
 By virtue of this proclamation the Philippine flag was inverted to signify that the Philippines was officially in a state of war.
-The (war) flag remained as the official flag until the formal dissolution of the Second Philippines Republic.
+The (war) flag remained as the official flag until the formal dissolution of the Second Philippine Republic.